Details of Parallel Computing with IPython¶

 LoadBalancedView uses targets to restrict possible destinations.

-LoadBalanced calls will always execute in just one location.
+LoadBalanced calls will always execute on exactly one engine.

 flags only in LoadBalancedViews: